Should Your 14-Year-Old Watch R-Rated Movies?

 When I was Ryan’s age, I had seen many R-rated movies, mostly horror flicks, and to tell you the truth, I feel like watching those movies helped me grow up.
 My roommate refuses to watch horror movies and stays upstairs until the scary movie is over.
 I attribute that to the fact that there were never horror movies in her house.
 So she never developed an interest.
 For her, haunted houses are a no, living on the bottom floor is terrifying, and at 21, she still won’t watch a scary movie.
 Being afraid is an experience that I think kids need to have.
 If not they become terrified of life.

-So I think that if you don’t agree with him watching R-rated movies until he’s old enough, then don’t allow it in your house, but you need to know he is probably watching them anyway.
+So I think that if you don’t want him to watch R-rated movies until he’s old enough, then don’t allow it in your house, but you need to know he is probably watching them anyway.
 And there are worst things that he could be doing besides watching a movie.

 I feel like the line between PG-13 and R has become a little faded.
 There’s plenty of violence and vulgarity in teen movies that I find is equal to that of the restricted movies.
 Not to mention, our generation has become incredibly desensitized to violence and sex.
 An R-rated movie from the 60s with terrifying violence would only mildly affect today’s teen.
 Inappropriate language is no surprise for a 15-year-old, who most likely hears it all day at school.